Natural House Cleaning and Organizing Checklist

 3. Take everything out of cabinets and closets and re-organize and refold.
 Wipe down shelves and inside with damp rag and all-purpose cleaner.

-5. Clean outside of toilet with hydrogen peroxide and inside with vinegar and baking soda and a brush.
+5. Clean outside of toilet with hydrogen peroxide and inside with vinegar or all-purpose cleaner and baking soda and a brush.

 7. Wipe down counters and sink with all-purpose cleaner or microfiber.